 A list of all courses offered by the UC San Diego Physics Department can be found here.

-I have previously taught Physics 223, Stellar Structure and Evolution.
+Physics 223, Stellar Structure and Evolution.
 This is a graduate-level course on the physics of stars, including both their interiors and atmospheres.
 The class focuses on our theoretical understanding of stellar properties, with an eye toward practical application including basic stellar modeling.
 Reviews of current literature on stellar physics is a significant part of the class.

 Physics/Astronomy 222, Planets and Exoplanets.
 This is a graduate level course on the properties of planets, with a focus on exoplanetary systems.
 Topics include the detection methods for exoplanets, planet formation, planetary interiors, atmospheres, dynamics, and biosignatures.
 A significant fraction of the course involves reviewing of relevant literature and utilizing current code packages related to exoplanet research.